-Many markets, including the markets for IPOs and debt issuances, are syndicated, in that a bidder who wins a contract will often invite competitors to join a syndicate that will fulfill the contract.
-We model syndicated markets as a repeated extensive form game and show that standard intuitions from industrial organization can be reversed: Collusion may become easier as market concentration falls, and market entry may in fact facilitate collusion.
-In particular, price collusion can be sustained by a strategy in which firms refuse to join the syndicate of any firm that deviates from the collusive price, thereby raising total production costs.
-Our results can thus rationalize the apparently contradictory empirical facts that the market for IPO underwriting exhibits seemingly collusive pricing despite its low level of market concentration.
+Many markets, including markets for IPOs and debt issuances, are syndicated: each winning bidder invites competitors to join its syndicate to complete production.
+Using repeated extensive form games, we show that collusion in syndicated markets may become easier as market concentration falls, and that market entry may facilitate collusion.
+In particular, firms can sustain collusion by refusing to syndicate with any firm that undercuts the collusive price (and thereby raising that firm’s production costs).
+Our results can thus rationalize the paradoxical empirical observations that the IPO underwriting market exhibits seemingly collusive pricing despite low levels of market concentration.

 Keywords: Collusion, Antitrust, IPO underwriting, Syndication, Repeated games